FAQ

 Yes, pilots should identify areas that contribute to the objectives of the Green Deal and specify their contributions in the Application Form.

-• For detailed information on ethical requirements, please refer to the Ethical Framework in the Call for Pilots Manual (available at https://www.ds4sscc.eu/cfp-two ).
+• For detailed information on ethical requirements, please refer to the Ethical Framework in the Call for Pilots Manual (available at https://www.ds4sscc.eu/cfp-three).

 1.Which guidelines should be considered for ethics?